vlopez0392/NodeJS/Section12/178_AutoIncrement_MongoDB/178_Autoincrement_MongoDB.md

 Unfortunately, in mongoDB keeping track of states such as the *latestFlightNumber* is harder to accomplish compared to SQL.
 While mongoDB allows us to flexibly work with JSON data, scale our data horizontally and giving us flexible schemas, keeping automatic track of states that increment with each request is something we must handle ourselves.

-For instance, in SQL (all flavors )we have the *AUTO_INCREMENT*  feature.
+For instance, in SQL (all flavors ) we have the *AUTO_INCREMENT*  feature.
 In the schema below we create a table of animals with names and id as column names.
-With the *AUTO_INCREMENT* feature,

 ```SQL
 CREATE TABLE animals(
 	id MEDIUM NOT NULL AUTO_INCREMENT